 What is chana chaat?

-Chana chaat is the quintessential Pakistani street food-spicy, tangy and crave worthy!
-Chana chaat is not exclusive to Pakistan but enjoyed in India and even Bangladesh.
+Chana chaat is the quintessential Pakistani street food-spicy, tangy, and crave-worthy!
+Chana chaat is not exclusive to Pakistan but is enjoyed in India and even Bangladesh.

-My version of chana chaat has three main components:
+So what is Chana Chaat made of?
+My version has three main components:

 Chickpeas and potatoes: You can boil your own chickpeas or cut prep time by using the canned variety.
 Adjust salt as needed if using canned.

-Tamarind / Imli ki Chutney: This versatile imli ki chutney is what seasons the chickpeas and my recipe is clean and easy to make.
+Tamarind / Imli Chutney: This versatile Imli Chutney is what seasons the chickpeas and my recipe is clean and easy to make.

-Garnish: Do not skip the garnish which is basically chopped cilantro, onions, green chili and tomatoes.
-Diced real fine and sprinkled on top.
-Of course you can control the spiciness by controlling the amount of chiles you add.
+Vegetable garnish: Do not skip the garnish which is chopped cilantro, onions, green chili, and tomatoes.
+Diced fine and sprinkled on top.
+Of course, you can control the spiciness by controlling the amount of chiles you add.
 You can also deseed the chiles to reduce the heat.

 Why you will love this dish

-- Chickpeas or garbanzo beans are a low calorie food and a good source of fiber and protein.
-This makes for a filling meal or snack.
+- Chickpeas or garbanzo beans are nutritious and a good source of fiber and protein.
+They make a filling meal or snack.

 - If you love spicy and tangy, then this one’s for you!